Women in EdTech: Find Out Who Is Bridging the Gender Gap in Overall Workforce & Tech Roles

 Jeff Weber, SVP of People and Places at Instructure, told eLearning Inside News, “When it comes to diversity in tech, we’re continually working on it.”
 While Instructure does have its work cut out (women currently account for only 30% of its workforce and only 11% of tech positions), they were one of the first companies in Utah to publish their diversity stats.
 This update outlines their current diversity plan, which includes specific information about how they hope to attract and retain more women in tech roles.

 Although most edtech organizations have not yet reached gender parity in their general or tech workforces, our investigation did reveal that with few exceptions, edtech companies are open and eager to discuss recruitment strategies designed to bridge these gaps.
-Initiatives, such as Duolingo’s decision to only recruit grads from computer science programs already graduating a higher percentage of women and Instructure’s decision to revamp its working conditions and benefits to attract and retain more women employees, also suggest that over the next decade, there is hope that women will gain gender parity in edtech, or at least in those companies that are now taking steps to rethink their recruitment strategies and internal cultures.
+Initiatives, such as Duolingo’s decision to only recruit grads from computer science programs already graduating a higher percentage of women and Instructure’s decision to revamp its working conditions and benefits to attract and retain more women employees, also suggest that over the next decade, there is hope that women in edtech will gain greater parity, at least in those companies that are now taking steps to rethink their recruitment strategies and internal cultures.